FundRequest/platform/.github/README.md

 Make sure you set the `JAVA_HOME` environment variable: http://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux

-### Clone repository
+### Fork and Clone the repository
-Clone the repo to a directory
+Fork the repository, to afterwards clone it to a local directory

 ### Run dependencies
 FundRequest has several dependencies to run locally: